harshitvsaxena/Resources/RethinkDB-with-Docker/playing_with_docker.md

 ff0a5c3750b9
 ```

-If you have a bunch of containers to delete in one go, copy-pasting IDs can be tedious.
-In that case, you can simply run:
+If you have a bunch of containers to delete all in one go:

 ```sh
 $ sudo docker rm $(sudo docker ps -a -q -f status=exited)